cnbbooks/lfe-casting-spels/book/part7/3-processes.md

 To take advantage of this, we will need a couple of parts:

 * a state-holder function
-* something that starts our inital state-holder "process"
+* something that starts our initial state-holder "process"
 * a name for out state-holder "process"
 * something that stops our state-holder "process"